donsdgr81/ruby_hubspot_api/README.md

 #### Retrieving Associations

 To retrieve all associations of a certain type for an object, use the `associations` method.
 This returns a `PagedCollection`.
+This uses the V4 API, so the response structure contains `toObjectId` and `associationTypes`.

 ```ruby
 contact = Hubspot::Contact.find(1)